 A computer generated randomisation list will be prepared by the study statistician.
-Sub-study participants

-2 or 4 will be used.
-The randomisation will be stratified by study site and vaccine schedule is receiving (arm allocation); the participant themselves will remain blinded to their vaccine allocation.
+Sub-study participants will be randomised 1:1 within the general cohort boosted at 84 days, at the time of boost visit, to be advised to take prophylactic paracetamol vs reactive paracetamol, using block randomisation.
+Random block sizes of 2 or 4 will be used.
+The randomisation will be stratified by study site and vaccine schedule